Can't afford a Peloton bike? These 6 alternatives cost a lot less

-Indoor cycling is all the rage, especially in these stay-at-home, gyms-are-closed times.
-Cycling is easier on your knees and requires less space than a treadmill.
-You can enjoy virtual rides and take a cycling class via an interactive screen.
+Indoor cycling is all the rage, particularly in these stay-at-home, gyms-are-closed times.
+Cycling is easier on your knees than running, and it requires less space than a treadmill.
+You can take virtual rides and enjoy a cycling class via an interactive screen.
 And you can skip the pricey gym memberships and high-pressure in-person spin classes.
 But here's the rub: A Peloton bike starts at $1,895 (a few hundred dollars less than before, but still), and a class subscription will run you another $39 a month.
 Show of hands: Who'd like to see a Peloton alternative for less money?

 Me!
 Thankfully, there are many indoor bikes that cost less.
 Below I've rounded up some of the latest and greatest (including one that's "free," sort of) so you can see just how much you stand to save.
 I've tried most of them and will continue to update this post as I'm able to try others.
 (In the meantime, if you want the cheapest possible option, see my story on a DIY Peloton bike, or how to build your own smart spin bike on the cheap.)